-Our two North American segments each have periodic division-wide safety calls to discuss preventive safety measures.
-The North American Cabinet Components segment requires each plant manager to share one safety-related practice that has been implemented in the intervening period so that similar actions can be considered at sister plants.
-In addition, we have a company-wide monthly meeting that includes the CEO and General Counsel along with various HR and EHS team members in addition to plant management.
+Quanex conducts periodic divisionwide safety calls to discuss preventive safety measures.
+In our Custom Components division, each plant manager shares one safety-related practice that has been implemented in the intervening period so that similar actions can be considered at sister plants.
+In addition, we have a companywide monthly meeting that includes the CEO and general counsel along with various HR and EHS team members and plant management.
 During these meetings, the group discusses every recordable injury that occurred during the preceding month.
 The meetings start with senior leadership’s recognition and acknowledgment of plants with great safety records and achievements and end with comments from the CEO.

 As noted earlier, 2021 also saw us begin our journey to improve sustainability through the development of a robust ESG program.
-This program is overseen by the Board of Directors as well as a Corporate ESG Team and the newly appointed ESG Director.
+This program is overseen by the board of directors as well as a corporate Environmental, Safety and Governance (ESG) team and the newly appointed ESG director.
 Moving forward, we will continue to develop this program so that we can accurately and timely measure and report on various sustainability metrics and improvement goals.

 Accident and Injury Prevention